Copernicium: Discovery

 In May 2000, the GSI successfully repeated the experiment to synthesize a further atom of copernicium-277.

 This reaction was repeated at RIKEN using the Search for a Super-Heavy Element Using a Gas-Filled Recoil Separator set-up in 2004 and 2013 to synthesize three further atoms and confirm the decay data reported by the GSI team.
-This reaction had also previously been tried in 1971 at the Joint Institute for Nuclear Research in Dubna, Russia, to aim for ^{276}Cn (produced in the 2n channel), but without success.
+This reaction had also previously been tried in 1971 at the Joint Institute for Nuclear Research in Dubna, Russia to aim for ^{276}Cn (produced in the 2n channel), but without success.
+Work had also been done there from 1998 to synthesize the heavier isotope ^{283}Cn in the hot fusion reaction ^{238}U(^{48}Ca,3n)^{283}Cn; most observed atoms of ^{283}Cn decayed by spontaneous fission, although an alpha decay branch to ^{279}Ds was detected.
+While initial experiments aimed to assign the produced nuclide with its observed long half-life of 3 minutes based on its chemical behaviour, this was found to be not mercury-like as would have been expected (copernicium being under mercury in the periodic table), and indeed now it appears that the long-lived activity might not have been from ^{283}Cn at all, but its electron capture daughter ^{283}Rg instead, with a shorter 4-second half-life associated with ^{283}Cn.
+(Another possibility is assignment to a metastable isomeric state, ^{283m}Cn.)
+While later cross-bombardments in the ^{242}Pu+^{48}Ca and ^{245}Cm+^{48}Ca reactions succeeded in confirming the properties of ^{283}Cn and its parents ^{287}Fl and ^{291}Lv, and played a major role in the acceptance of the discoveries of flerovium and livermorium (elements 114 and 116) by the JWP in 2011, this work originated subsequent to the GSI's work on ^{277}Cn and priority was assigned to the GSI.

 The IUPAC/IUPAP Joint Working Party (JWP) assessed the claim of copernicium's discovery by the GSI team in 2001 and 2003.
 In both cases, they found that there was insufficient evidence to support their claim.
 This was primarily related to the contradicting decay data for the known nuclide rutherfordium-261.
 However, between 2001 and 2005, the GSI team studied the reaction ^{248}Cm(^{26}Mg,5n)^{269}Hs, and were able to confirm the decay data for hassium-269 and rutherfordium-261.
 It was found that the existing data on rutherfordium-261 was for an isomer, now designated rutherfordium-261m.

 In May 2009, the JWP reported on the claims of discovery of element 112 again and officially recognized the GSI team as the discoverers of element 112.
 This decision was based on the confirmation of the decay properties of daughter nuclei as well as the confirmatory experiments at RIKEN.

-Work had also been done at the Joint Institute for Nuclear Research in Dubna, Russia from 1998 to synthesize the heavier isotope ^{283}Cn in the hot fusion reaction ^{238}U(^{48}Ca,3n)^{283}Cn; most observed atoms of ^{283}Cn decayed by spontaneous fission, although an alpha decay branch to ^{279}Ds was detected.
-While initial experiments aimed to assign the produced nuclide with its observed long half-life of 3 minutes based on its chemical behaviour, this was found to be not mercury-like as would have been expected (copernicium being under mercury in the periodic table), and indeed now it appears that the long-lived activity might not have been from ^{283}Cn at all, but its electron capture daughter ^{283}Rg instead, with a shorter 4-second half-life associated with ^{283}Cn.
-(Another possibility is assignment to a metastable isomeric state, ^{283m}Cn.)
-While later cross-bombardments in the ^{242}Pu+^{48}Ca and ^{245}Cm+^{48}Ca reactions succeeded in confirming the properties of ^{283}Cn and its parents ^{287}Fl and ^{291}Lv, and played a major role in the acceptance of the discoveries of flerovium and livermorium (elements 114 and 116) by the JWP in 2011, this work originated subsequent to the GSI's work on ^{277}Cn and priority was assigned to the GSI.